Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __postranslational_modification__
   - Type: string
-  - Description: Code used to determine the family of a protein.
+  - Description: Code used to determine the family of a protein

 - __supplier__
   - Type: string